-Judy holds a Master's degree in Education and Administration.
-For thirty-one years, she taught Gifted Education and that became her art.
+For more than thirty years, she taught elementary students and later supervised the Gifted Education program; those years became her art.
 When her boys were in high school, however, she knew it was time to come home full time.
-As they began college she graduated from Rhode Island School of Design with a degree in the decorative arts.
+As they began college she graduated as well, this time from Rhode Island School of Design with a degree in the decorative arts.

 Judy's work is based on early american design and incorporates, watercolor, gouache, vinegar painting, graining, glazing, gilding and use of various pigments.
 By designing her own compositions, she is able to create one-of-a kind pieces.
 Her vinegar painted frames not only enhance the beauty of the paintings , but also keep their creation in period style.